Generic Name: bevacizumab (BE-va-SIZ-ue-mab)

 If OVERDOSE is suspected:

-Avastin solution is usually handled and stored by a health care provider.
-If you are using Avastin solution at home, store Avastin solution as directed by your pharmacist or health care provider.
-Keep Avastin solution out of the reach of children and away from pets.
+Avastin solution is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Avastin solution, please talk with your doctor, pharmacist, or other health care provider.

 - Avastin solution is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.